History, tourist information, and nearby accommodation

 Amersham existed as far back as the 8th century, and the Domesday Book lists no fewer than 6 manors in the area, one belonging to the wife of Edward the Confessor.
 The High Street is a delight, with historic buildings covering a wide variety of periods lining the broad roadway.
-Of particular note are the rows of 17th and 18th century buiildings, and the town hall, rising on arches in the centre of the High Street.
-There are also a row of small almshouses.
+Of particular note are the rows of 17th and 18th-century buildings, and the town hall, rising on arches in the centre of the High Street.
+There is also a row of small 17th-century almshouses.

 Amersham hosts an annual Charter Fair for two days each September.
 The fair has its roots in a charter granted in 1200 by King John.

 The Amersham Museum hosts regular guided walks through Amersham Old Town.
 The museum itself is housed in a half-timbered merchant's hall dating from the 15th century.
 Within the hall are exhibits tracing the history and archaeology of the area, including medieval wall paintings, lacemaking, costumes, fossils, and local crafts.

 There is a large parking area on The Broadway, beside Tescos.
 This parking area is very convenient for access to the beautiful historic buildings along the High Street and for access to the Amersham Martyr's memorial.
 To reach the memorial, follow the footpath that runs from the parking area behind Treescos.
 Cross the footbridge and turn right, following the edge of the field.
 Turn left (uphill) at the end of the field and follow that trail uphill.
 The memorial will come into view on your right, screened by trees.

 Address: Amersham, Buckinghamshire, England

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Little Missenden, St John's Church - 2.6 miles (Historic Church)

 Chenies Manor House - 3.2 miles (Historic House)

 Chenies, St Michael's Church - 3.2 miles (Historic Church)